ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 Note that the SCT store also contains SCTs received in certificates.

-The client MUST NOT send the same set of SCTs to the same server more often than TBD. \[ explain why: is this just rate/resource limiting? \]
+The client MUST NOT send the same set of SCTs to the same server more often than TBD.
+\[benl: "sent to the server" only really counts if the server presented a valid SCT in the handshake and the certificate is known to be unrevoked (which will be hard for a MitM to sustain)\]
+\[TODO: expand on rate/resource limiting motivation\]

 An SCT MUST NOT be sent to any other HTTPS server than one serving the domain that the certificate signed by the SCT refers to.
 This would